Manuals and TCDSs

 Type Certification Data Sheet

-The TCDS is better known as the Type Certification Data Sheet and contains all sorts of useful stuff on all the Annex1 EASA types including the details about approved types, manuals, Maximum Take-Off Mass, Minimum Landing Mass and what can be used with what.
+The TCDS is better known as the Type Certification Data Sheet and contains all sorts of useful stuff on all the Part 21 types (formally EASA Annex II) including the details about approved types, manuals, Maximum Take-Off Mass, Minimum Landing Mass and what can be used with what.

-This is a dead simple list of the TCDSs for balloons and their current issue/revision number.
+You need to scroll down to Part 21 and click on that.
+Then a list of flying machines appears.
+Click on balloons (or anything else you fancy).
+This is a dead simple list of the TCDSs for balloons and their current CAA approved issue/revision number.

 http://www.caa.co.uk/application.aspx?catid=33&pagetype=90&appid=11&mode=detail&id=1331 will take you to the CAA page ‘CAP 747: Mandatory Requirements for Airworthiness’ and a link to CAP 747 in all its glory.
 This page also gives the Issue and Amendment Number which is what is needed.